 Lybrate.com has an excellent community of Ophthalmologists in India.
-You will find Ophthalmologists with more than 31 years of experience on Lybrate.com.
+You will find Ophthalmologists with more than 38 years of experience on Lybrate.com.
 You can find Ophthalmologists online in Chennai and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. A K Jain

 Eye Muscle Surgeries

 Submit a review for Dr. A K JainYour feedback matters!

 How we can increase eye vision through exercise and keep eyes as perfect in old age as in younger age suggest vision maintenance of our eyes?